-Do I have to take part?
+Does my child have to take part?

-No. It is up to you to decide whether or not to take part.
+No. It is up to you and your child to decide whether or not to take part.
 Your decision will not result in any penalty, or changes to your standard medical care.
-If you do decide that you will take part, you will be given this information sheet to keep (or be sent it electronically) and will be asked to sign a consent form.
-We would also provide some written information for you to read.
-You are free to withdraw at any time and without giving a reason, but we may request a follow up appointment for safety reasons.
+If you do decide that your child will take part, you will be given this information sheet to keep (or be sent it electronically) and will be asked to sign a consent form on behalf of your child.
+We would also provide some written information for you to read through with your child.
+You are free to withdraw at any time and without giving a reason.
+Given that this is a new vaccine, we may request a follow-up appointment afterwards to gain further information.

-Can I take part?
+Can my child take part?

-In order to be involved in the study you must:
+In order to be involved in the study your child must:

-- Be aged between 16 and 17 years (up to 17 years and 8 months) - Be able and willing (in the Investigator's opinion) to comply with all study requirements, including the follow up visits (and not rely on public transport to attend the trial centre).
+- Be aged between 6 and 17 years (up to 17 years and 8 months). - Be able and willing (in the Investigator's opinion) to comply with all study requirements, including the follow up visits (without relying on public transport to access the trial site).